Distinguished Compliance & Certification for Academic & American Programs

 A Ministry-Endorsed Model for Quality Assurance and Certification

-The Distinguished Compliance & Certification for Academic and American Programs (DCCAP) provides a clear, transparent structure for schools to evaluate their performance and receive recognized certification based on evidence, not just documents.
+The Distinguished Compliance & Certification for Academic and American Programs (DCCAP) provides a clear, transparent structure for schools to evaluate their performance and receive recognized certification based on verified evidence — not just documents.

 Official Alignment